 Orange essential oil has anti-inflammatory and anti-aging properties.
 It also smells absolutely incredible and not too strong (other citrus essential oils can be a bit overwhelming!).
 Similarly, fresh orange zest adds an extra punch of color and scent.

 Rose oil and dried rose petals round out the ingredient list.
 Rose essential oil is a soothing ingredient that has been used in skin products for many years.
-Dried rose petals are so luxurious – we can’t get enough of them!
-Here’s where we get ours.
+Dried rose petals are so luxurious - we can't get enough of them!

 To make this scrub, stir together 1/2 cup fine granulated white sugar, 2 tbsp olive oil, 1/2 tsp vitamin E oil, 4-5 drops orange essential oil, 2-3 drops rose essential oil, 1 tbsp dried rose petals and 2 tsp fresh orange zest.
 Store in an airtight glass jar for up to a few months.